paltry/paltry/README.md

 - `cwd (string)` - The current working directory to use when launching the console.
 - `env ({string: string})` - Environment variables to set for the portable environment.
 Note that `Path` is special since it is appended to by Paltry and so should be extended with the `path` option below.
 - `disabled ([string])` - A blacklist of the plugins not to run.
 Note that nonexistant plugins are ignored.
 The default config takes advantage of this to list available plugins "commented out" by prefixing them with `//`.
 Removing the "comment" in this list will actually disable that plugin.
 If you don't ever intend to disable a plugin feel free to remove it from this list entirely.
 - `versions ({string: string})` - Most tools support installing the latest available version except for 7zip, which must have a version set.
-The `maven`, `node`, and `npm` tools support specifying an exact version here.
+The `maven`, `node`, `npm`, and `ruby` tools support specifying an exact version here.
 An empty string value or omitting a key entirely defaults to the latest version.
 - `path ([string])` - An array of additional locations to add to your path.
 Usefully for adding other tools not supported by Paltry that you manually downloaded.
 - `scripts ({string: [string]})` - Custom scripts are defined with the name as the key (this becomes the filename/command used to call them) and an array of the lines in the script as the value.
 Note these will create batch files that are run with the command prompt.
 - `eclipse (object)`